Gerardbulky/nilssonsstadtjanst/README.md

 - The **header** contains a logo with a name of the cleaning service.
 - It also contains three cleaning images that shows some services offered.
 - it contains a navigation bar which contains **Home,Services,Prices,Discount,About and Contact**.
-- The site always opens up into the **home page** which is the active site.
+- The site always opens up into the **home page** which is the active page.
 - The **service button** in the navigation bar when clicked will redirect the user to the different cleaning services offered by the company.
 - The **price button** in the navigation bar when clicked will redirect the user to the price section of the site that contains price information.
 - The **discount button** in the navigation bar when clicked redirects the user to the discount section of the site that provides discount informations.
 - The **About button** in the navigation bar when clicked redirect the user to the page containing informations about the company.
-- The **contact button** in the navigation bar when click redirects the user to the contact page which contains a **map** showing locations of the company in different areas and a contact form that provides informations on what the users would like to archieve from the company.
+- The **contact button** in the navigation bar when click redirects the user to the contact page which contains a **map** showing locations of the company in different areas and a mail section for the user to send a message to the company.
-- upon smaller and medium sreens, the logo image occupies full width, while on larger screens goes by the rule of thirds.
-Meanwhile the cleaning images are only visible on larger screens.
+- On smaller and medium screens sizes, the logo image occupies full width of the screen, while on larger screens sizes,it goes by the rule of thirds.
+And also, the three cleaning images are only visible on large and xtra large screens.
 ### **The Body**
-- The **body** contains an image fader, that fades into different images at every two seconds. it also contains two cards,each contains a **contact card** and the other and an information about the **opening hours card**.
+- The **body** contains an image fader, that fades into different images at every two seconds. it also contains two cards,the **contact card** and the **opening hours card**.
 - The **contact card** contains **phone number,email address** and **location** to the user. while,
-- The phone number, when click by the user can make a call to the company from the site.
+- The phone number, when clicked makes a call to the company from the site.
 - The location icon, when clicked will open into the google map, showing the different routes and duration to the company's location.
 - An email address to the company.
 - An a website of the company.